wacncontent/CustomizeTool/addCommentOutput/articles/search/search-aspnet.md

 For ASP.NET applications, the .NET client library is considered a better choice because it sets up the HTTP connection and handles JSON serialization and deserialization for you, which simplifies your code.

 In some cases, your choice of API might be dictated by feature parity between the two approaches.
-Generally, the [.NET client library](https://msdn.microsoft.com/library/azure/dn951165.aspx) and [Service REST API](https://msdn.microsoft.com/library/azure/dn798935.aspx) are interchangeable so long as the operations you require are implemented in both.
+Generally, the [.NET client <!-- deleted by customization library](https://msdn.microsoft.com/zh-cn/library/azure/dn951165.aspx) --><!-- keep by customization: begin --> library](https://msdn.microsoft.com/library/azure/dn951165.aspx) <!-- keep by customization: end --> and [Service REST <!-- deleted by customization API](https://msdn.microsoft.com/zh-cn/library/azure/dn798935.aspx) --><!-- keep by customization: begin --> API](https://msdn.microsoft.com/library/azure/dn798935.aspx) <!-- keep by customization: end --> are interchangeable so long as the operations you require are implemented in both.
 However, sometimes new features show up first in the REST API as part of a preview release, and only added to the .NET library months later.
 For example, indexers, which are used to automate data load operations from specific data source types, appeared in preview REST API first before showing up in the client library a few months later.
 Any restrictions on feature implementation are noted in feature documentation.

 ###Include AzureSearchHelper.cs for JSON serialization and deserialization in REST API